Brown-University-Library/django-shibboleth-remoteuser/README.md

  * In settings.py :

-  * Enable the RemoteUserBackend
+  * Enable the RemoteUserBackend.

     ```python
-    AUTHENTICATION_BACKENDS = (
+    AUTHENTICATION_BACKENDS += (
       'django.contrib.auth.backends.RemoteUserBackend',
     )
     ```

   * Add the Django Shibboleth middleware.
 You must add the django.contrib.auth.middleware.ShibbolethRemoteUserMiddleware to the MIDDLEWARE_CLASSES setting after the django.contrib.auth.middleware.AuthenticationMiddleware.
+For example.
    ```python
     MIDDLEWARE_CLASSES = (
     ...